 The manager's attitude towards risk will impact the company's choice of capital sources.
 Based on the assumptions of regret theory, managers who avoid risk will prefer to use equity rather than debt.
 Risk-averse managers are also reluctant to use debt because of the high cost of debt (Adeneye & Chu, 2020).
-The research results on risk attitudes towards funding decisions are shown by Abdeldayem & Sedeek (2018) and Rao & Kumar (2018), which prove that SME owners who avoid risk will significantly impact requests for financing from external sources.
+The research results on risk attitudes towards funding decisions are shown by Abdeldayem & Sedeek (Abdeldayem & Sedeek, 2018) and Rao & Kumar (Rao & Kumar, 2018), which prove that SME owners who avoid risk will significantly impact requests for financing from external sources.
 The facts show that most SME owners are reluctant to take risks.
 Having good relationships with business networks, suppliers, and banks will help SMEs find sources of capital that they need.
-Adeneye & Chu (2020) shows that managers who avoid risks that harm capital structure decisions and funding use equity rather than debt.
+Adeneye & Chu (Adeneye & Chu, 2020) show that managers who avoid risks that harm capital structure decisions and funding use equity rather than debt.

-Until now, research examining the relationship between mental accounting and funding decisions has been very limited.
-One survey by Hidayati et al. (2016) proved that mental accounting influences a company's working capital.
-Other research by Mahapatra & Mishra (2020) states that mental accounting impacts financial decisions.
+Until now, research examining the relationship between mental accounting and funding decisions has been minimal.
+One survey by Hidayati et al. (Hidayati, 2016) proved that mental accounting influences a company's working capital.
+Other research by Mahapatra and Mishra (Mahapatra & Mishra, 2020) states that mental accounting impacts financial decisions.

 Overconfidence is a personal managerial judgment that causes excessive optimism in self-assessment, decision-making, or predictions.
 This excessive trust will influence financial decisions, such as external funding decisions (Grežo, 2020).
-Mundi & Kaur (2022) research documents that overconfident managers prefer debt financing to equity financing.
+Mundi & Kaur's (Mundi & Kaur, 2022) research documents that overconfident managers prefer debt financing to equity financing.
 Overconfident managers also prefer short-term debt to long-term debt (Mundi & Kaur, 2022; Pham & Nguyen, 2019).
 Figure 1 shows the framework of the relationship between variables.